xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

  **Execute tasks without config file**

- In this case you just need to create a hosts file and nornir main file.
+ In this case, you just need to create a host file and nornir main file.

  **hosts.yaml**